planetarium/bencodex/README.md

 Bencodex is a serialization format that extends BitTorrent's [Bencoding].
 Since it is a superset of Bencoding, every valid Bencoding representation is a valid Bencodex representation of the same meaning (i.e., represents the same value).
-This adds the below data types to Bencoding:
+Bencodex adds the below data types to Bencoding:

  -  null
  -  Boolean values